fhendrikx/solo86/README.md

 As we wanted a simple and clean architecture, the Solo/86 platform is not compatible with IBM XT and AT-style machines, although there are similarities.

-We utilise through-hole components where possible, as this meets our personal __retro__ requirements.
+At the hardware level we utilise through-hole components where possible, as this meets our personal __retro__ requirements.

 # Getting Started